Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Partial Okounkov bodies

-\begin{remark} We do not know if the Hausdorff convergence property holds for a general $W(\theta,\varphi)$.
-By induction on dimension, we can show that this holds if the flag is very general. \end{remark} \begin{remark} We have assumed $X$ to be smooth only for simplicity.
-All of our constructions work equally well when $X$ is normal, based on the pluripotential theory in these settings developed in \cite{Xia19}. \end{remark}
+\begin{remark} We have assumed $X$ to be smooth only for simplicity.
+All of our constructions work equally well when $X$ is normal or merely unibranch, based on the pluripotential theory in these settings developed in \cite{XiaMabuchi}. \end{remark}

-\begin{remark} It is of interest to see if the construction of partial Okounkov bodies can be generalized to transcendental classes as well.
-In general, we expect that the approximation techinques developed in \cite{DX20, DX21} are still applicable, based on the constructions of \cite{Deng17} in the case without singularities.
-However, a key difficulty lies in the lack of extension theorems of K\"ahler currents in general, making the computation of volumes of Okounkov bodies extremely difficult.
-See \cite[Conjecture~1.4]{Deng17}. \end{remark}
+\begin{remark} In the transcendental setting, a theory of Okounkov bodies is recently established in \cite{DRWN+} based on the work of \cite{Deng17}.
+The proof of the volume identity of transcendental Okounkov bodies relies on the technique of partial Okounkov bodies developed in this paper.
+The transcendental analogue of the partial Okounkov bodies is constructed in a forthcoming joint paper with T.Darvas. \end{remark}